Hearing Aid Prices

 - If you are spreading the cost through a financial agreement, make sure you know how much annual percentage rate (APR) you are being charged as to avoid any nasty surprises.

-- Shop around and check out more than one retailer to get a sense of whether you would like to build a long-term relationship with them.
+- Shop around and check out more than one provider to get a sense of whether you would like to build a long-term relationship with them.

 - Ask how easy it is to get an appointment with an audiologist and if there is a simple procedure should you need to make a complaint.

-- Finally, don’t buy a hearing aid without a full hearing test from an audiologist.
+- Finally, don’t buy a hearing aid without a full hearing test from a hearing expert.

-- Cleaning Kits - A hearing aid consists of several parts, most of which should be cleaned and maintained regularly.
-A cleaning kit will be advisable to purchase.
+- Cleaning Kits: A hearing aid consists of several parts, most of which should be cleaned and maintained regularly, so we would recommend purchasing a cleaning kit.

-It’s important to remember that while your hearing aid is under warranty from a private retailer or manufacturer, some of these costs will be covered by it during this period.
+It’s important to remember that while your hearing aid is under warranty from a private dispenser or manufacturer, some of these costs will be covered by it during this period.

 If buying hearing aids privately doesn’t suit your circumstances, you can also get free hearing aids through the NHS.
 Your GP can refer you to a hearing specialist who will determine whether you need a hearing aid.